diego95root/HackTheBox/README.md

 ![Img](https://i.ytimg.com/vi/CxtMMgqfXY8/maxresdefault.jpg)

 Write-ups for different challenges I did in this [platform](https://www.hackthebox.eu).
 I'll upload more as soon as they retire the machines.
-For the moment I have:
+For the moment I have the following:

 * [Celestial](https://github.com/diego95root/HackTheBox/tree/master/Celestial)
 * [Sense](https://github.com/diego95root/HackTheBox/tree/master/Sense)